 Defective hip implant products have become the subject of thousands of lawsuits in state and federal courts nationwide, with many filed either individually, as multidistrict litigation (MDL), or as part of a class action.
 Although one of the most injurious defects named in these claims is a defect that can become apparent once the implant is already in a person’s body (e.g. a metal-on-metal implant leading to metal toxicity), there are also several other reasons a recall may be issued.

 Other common causes of hip implant recalls include:

 - packaging issues

 Your eligibility to join a class action lawsuit or file a claim of your own against a hip implant manufacturer might depend on whether you can submit evidence that an implant was defective and that it resulted in injury to yourself or a loved one.

 Therefore, the type of product defect for which you are planning to take legal action, as well as the details surrounding your injury may affect the type of claim you can file against the party responsible.

 What Are The Dangers Of Defective Hip Implants?

-Although hip implants are intended to improve the well-being of individuals who receive these procedures, it is also important for people to be aware of their associated risks and dangers.
+Although hip replacement devices are intended to improve the well-being of individuals who receive them, it is also important for people to be aware of their associated risks and dangers.

 The FDA reports a number of risks associated with the surgical procedure, as well as potential health risks of receiving a metal-on-metal hip implant.